use+ full = useful, helpful, beautiful, hopeful, painful, grateful...

 alright ( all right as two words is used in formal/business English)

-whereas all together means 'all in one place' or 'all at once', as in it was
+All together means ‘all in one place’ or ‘all at once’:

-Don't worry about mistakes, just try the spelling.
+Don't worry about mistakes, just try writing the spelling.

-When You've finished check your spelling letter by letter.
+When you've finished, check your spelling letter by letter.
+Mistakes are good if you learn from them.
 The answers are below.

 Answers